 Increase customer loyalty and satisfaction by allowing customers to get priority attention for their concerns

-If a company has customers that regularly place orders from the business, they can create a secure intranet that allows users to update orders, process invoices, message the sales team, etc. - all from one convenient place.
+If a company has customers that regularly place orders from the business, they can create a secure extranet that allows users to update orders, process invoices, message the sales team, etc. - all from one convenient place.

 Conclusion